MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 ## Task 1 – Create a DLP policy in simulation mode

+In this task, you'll create a data loss prevention (DLP) policy that restricts Microsoft 365 Copilot from processing content labeled as highly confidential.

 1. Log into Client 1 VM (SC-401-CL1) with the **Admin** account.

 1. Open Microsoft Edge.